hernanponcedeleon/Dat3M/README.md

 Other optional arguments include:
 - -relax: uses the relax encodnig for recursive relations,
-- -unroll: unrollifng bound for the BMC.
+- -unroll: unrolling bound for the BMC.

 The .pts format
 ======